Budget Night Vision

 Gen-1 night vision technology, while not cutting edge technology, is still valuable.
 It should enable you to see about 60 yards, in poor ambient light, without using the Pulsed IR illuminator.
 When the illuminator is activated, it will light up your surroundings almost like it’s broad daylight (ok, green-scale daylight, but you know what I mean).

 All IR illuminators throw off some minor visible red light.
 This light is barely visible to the naked eye and if you are looking directly at the illuminator, you may see a slight red glow.
 If someone is using another set of Night Vision goggles, this light will be as bright as a spotlight.
 Make sure to keep this in mind, and test before you end up in a SHTF situation.

 Every version of night vision, get’s a bit cheaper as new advances in technology come on the market.
 You need to keep checking the prices to find that sweet spot, that will give you the features you need at the price you want.
 I think for now, the best bang for your buck, in night vision, is the Gen-1 Tech, but your budget may tell you otherwise.

 Ensure long-term power for your night vision devices

-If you want to use night vision, you may need to plan ahead and get some rechargeable CR123A batteries with a AC/DC charger for them.
-This will give you the ability to keep a fresh supply of batteries for your night vision and tactical flashlights, and to recharge them from AC outlets, DC outlets and our solar panels.
+If you want to use night vision, you may need to plan ahead and get some rechargeable CR123A batteries with an AC/DC charger for them.
+This will give you the ability to keep a fresh supply of batteries for your night vision and tactical flashlights, and to recharge them from AC outlets, DC outlets, and our solar panels.